 She then advises that you must revert back to 1400 daily calories or less if you start to gain weight again (which you inevitably will - it's a diet FFS).

-In India, one of the poorest countries in the world, the very poorest women eat 1400 calories a day - 200 more than women doing the 12WBT program.
-Keep in mind, research shows that with an intake below 1700 calories a day you can say goodbye to your sex drive.
+In India, one of the poorest countries in the world, the very poorest women eat 1400 calories a day - 200 more than women doing the 12WBT program (1).
+Keep in mind, research shows that with an intake below 1700 calories a day you can say goodbye to your sex drive (1).
 Michelle, that's pretty cruel don't you think?
 To help women "become the best version of themselves" only to find that this "sexy new version" is sexless.

 Pregnant or breastfeeding?

-If you're breastfeeding, consuming less than 1500-1800 calories per day (most women should stay at the highest end of or well above this range) may put your milk supply at risk, as may a sudden drop in caloric intake.
+If you're breastfeeding and consuming less than 1500-1800 calories per day (most women should stay well above this range), you may be putting your breast milk production (both quantity and quality) at risk.

 Michelle bridges' advice to pregnant women is dangerous AF

-Um, 1700 calories is barely half of my actual requirements as a breastfeeding and pregnant woman, not to mention it's generally inadequate for a moderately active woman who's never been pregnant.
+Um, 1800 calories falls significantly short of my actual requirements as a breastfeeding and pregnant woman (it's two full meals short), not to mention it's inadequate for a moderately active woman who's never been pregnant.
 Michelle, that is beyond irresponsible.
 That kind of advice is bloody dangerous.

-Then there's the risks of disordered dieting (and the starvation-induced bingeing that too often accompanies it) posed to the mother: poor nutrition, dehydration, cardiac irregularities, gestational diabetes, severe depression during pregnancy, premature births, labour complications, difficulties nursing, postpartum depression, nutritional deficiencies...
+Then there's the risks of disordered eating posed to the mother: poor nutrition, dehydration, cardiac irregularities, gestational diabetes, severe depression during pregnancy, premature births, labour complications, difficulties nursing, postpartum depression, nutritional deficiencies (3)...

-Like puberty, pregnancy is one of the riskiest times for disordered eating and eating disorders in a woman’s life.
+Like puberty and perimenopause, pregnancy is one of the riskiest times for disordered eating and eating disorders in a woman’s life.
 You've probably heard of the term “pregorexia” and it's true that many women suffer from body image distress and eating disorders during pregnancy.